jsoref/faker.js/Readme.md

 ## Localization

-As of version `v2.0.0` faker.js has support for multiple localities.
+As of version `v2.0.0` faker.js has support for multiple locales.

 The default language locale is set to English.